hannahaih/Project_GANDALF/README.md

 # GANDALF - PyTorch GAN Project

-**_teaching GANDALF to make art_**
+**_teaching Gandalf to make art_**

  _Hannah Reber, Berlin, 2020/21_

 # Welcome!
-This is the home of GANDALF.
+This is the home of Gandalf.

 ![](https://github.com/hannahaih/Project_GANDALF/blob/main/gallery/gandalf1.gif)

-## About GANDALF
+## About

-GANDALF is a deep learning network with a GAN architecture (based on “Generative Adversarial Networks” [arXiv:1406.2661](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf)) and has been trained to produce its own digital artworks since September 2020.
+Gandalf is a long term interactive evolutionary computation (IEC) project and pet-GAN (GAN architecture based on “Generative Adversarial Networks” [arXiv:1406.2661](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf)) by Hannah Reber.

-I am collaborating with GANDALF as its trainer.
-To train GANDALF, I create various image dataset inputs.
-Based on those pictures GANDALF develops its own artistic visions.

-With every session I made some little changes (concerning the learning rate, workes, input data or input folder structure for example) and monitored closely how each change affected the generated output.
-After every session I made a selection of generated pictures and introduced them into the input data.
+Written and trained to explore the latent space of her own intrinsic artistic process and intuition, Hannah was the first art teacher of Gandalf.
+She developed a co-creative process to support the artistic development of Gandalf.
+Since Gandalf's first exhibition in July 2020 more collaborations with other human artists followed.

-## Gallery
+## Artworks

-Artworks by GANDALF on makersplace:
+Artworks available on Makersplace:

 - [GANDALF_2111](https://makersplace.com/hai/gandalf_2111-1-of-1-44402/)
 - [GANDALF_2112](https://makersplace.com/hai/gandalf_2112-1-of-1-44669/)